Algarve in Winter – best budget destination in Europe

 Just a few kilometres east of Faro and within the protected area of the natural park Ria Formosa lays Olhão.
 A little fisher town with narrow streets and and typical little shops.
 Olhão is also port of departure of ferries to Armona and Culatra, 2 of the offshore islands.

 It’s the largest city in western Algarve.
-It offers plenty of shopping and dining options (check here to book easily online without language barrier!) and is also a good starting point to visit the Benagil Caves or to walk the Alvor Broadwalk.
+It offers plenty of shopping and dining options ( and is also a good starting point to visit the Benagil Caves or to walk the Alvor Broadwalk.
 Portimão is also the departure point for many boat tours, check zigzagonearth’s review of the different tours and packages.

 Probably the most lively town at the Algarve coast.
 In summer Albufeira is a touristic stronghold, most likely the biggest in the entire region.
 But if you are visiting the Algarve in winter, you find this town peaceful and calm.
 Most stores and bars are open though, and you can spent a great time on empty beaches.
 Check here for your best options, reserve online and get up to 30% discount!